 Cllr for Hillfields Anna Keen is leading with Railway Path litter in 2018 by running a January clean up where 17 bags of rubbish was collected on a very damp Saturday 27th January with great volunteers..
 Thanks to our ace teams of local volunteers who do this work for our community.

 See their work here on Fishponds Clean Streets www.litteraction.org.uk/fishponds-clean-streets

-- Clearing of overgrowth at exit 18 on to Rose Green Road at Gordon Road exit (achieved and kept clear)
+- Clearing of overgrowth at exit 18 on to Rose Green Road at Gordon Road exit in 2012 (achieved and kept clear in 2019)

 - Offensive graffiti on seats, lamp posts and signs between greenbank and Lodge Causeway Bridge (achieved)

 - New railway path official entrances required at Ridgeway Road bridge and Forest Road bridge to make access safer for people of all ages and abilities.
 (Nothing achieved and grant for £25k declined.
 BCC said it’ll be £35k.